Skip to the main content.

 The Filter Difference Between Then And Now

-Old school diesel fuel filters used to have a typical rating of around 10-20 microns.
 It means they should filter out all particles above that given size, right?
 Not exactly.
 If a filter is “rated” at 10 microns, it means it should have “some ability” to capture particles as small as 10 microns.
-That’s a much different thing.
-And that’s an illustration that a filter labeled simply as “10 micron rating” actually isn’t telling you everything you need to know.
+It's designed to capture particles "as small as" 10 microns.
+That’s a much different thing than assuming it means it's going to capture ALL of the particles 10 microns up.
+Realizing that should make it clear to us that the “10-micron rating” actually isn’t telling you everything you need to know.

-What you really need to know is the Nominal rating and the Absolute rating of the filter.
+What you really need to know are the Nominal rating and the Absolute rating of the filter.
 A filter with a nominal rating of 10 microns would have shown, through testing, to catch 50-90% of particles 10 microns and above in size.
 So that’s a little better.
 If the filter has an absolute rating of 10 microns, it has to catch at least 98.7% of particles 10 microns and above.
 That’s actually what most people think the simple “10 micron rating” label is telling them, when it actually isn’t.

 To give you some perspective, 40 microns is about the lowest limit of visibility that the human eye can detect.
 But 2 microns is the size of a single bacterial cell.